 Clinical Core Laboratory

 The Clinical Core Laboratory (CCL) at BRI provides sample processing, archiving and distribution services for clinical research projects conducted at BRI.
 We also provide limited standardized testing of those samples.
 We are currently processing human body fluids for the isolation of DNA, peripheral blood mononuclear cells, serum, plasma and urine.
 The DNA is usually isolated via a Quiagen column, though we have used DNA precipitation chemistries in the past to isolate large quantities of DNA.
 The peripheral blood mononuclear cells are isolated via a Ficoll density gradient.
-The sample testing we currently provide is limited to genotyping the human Class II HLA locus and flow cytometric profiling of leukocytes.
+The sample testing we currently provide is limited to genotyping the human Class II HLA.
 We do partner with other labs to provide more extensive genetic testing and auto-antibody screening.
-The Class II HLA genotyping that we provide is done via a Sequence Specific Oligonucleotide test kit supplied by Dynal Biotech.
-The resulting data is considered medium-resolution; we do partner with another investigator to achieve higher resolution data via a Real-Time PCR assay in some cases.
+The Class II HLA genotyping that we provide is done via Real-Time PCR assays.

 The Clinical Core lab is available to serve BRI investigators.